NREL/SSRS/README.md

 ## Instructions on running the code

-- Install the conda environement using environment.yml and activate the installed ssrs_env environment
+- To get started, install [Anaconda](https://www.anaconda.com/products/individual) or [miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html).
+Then, install the SSRS conda environement using environment.yml and activate the installed ssrs_env environment

 ```bash
 conda deactivate
 conda env create --file environment.yml
 conda activate ssrs_env
 ```

+- To access NREL's WTK dataset, the user needs to get an API key from https://developer.nrel.gov/signup/ and assign it to the parameter 'wtk_aws_key' in config.py.
+The example API key in config.py is for demonstation and is rate-limited per IP.

 - Run python scripts for the default configuration defined in config.py as
 ```bash